cylc/cylc-admin/docs/cylc-8-roadmap.md

 __Target completion date: late 2019__ (Python 2 end of life)

-_WARNING - this document is slightly out of date in places, since recent team meetings, but not in a way that will hurt you._
+_WARNING_ - bits of this document may slightly outdated.

 ## System Components, Communications, etc.